dakotaPPP/Rescan-Helper/README.md

 ## Extra info
 ### `VIT(s)`, `QID(s)`, and `IP(s)` lists
 1. Sometimes all you have to scan is an IP and not a list of VITs<br />
-In these scenerios you'll want to go to the text box under the `IP(s)` list and click the `Add` button<br />*In theory if you paste all the IPs in the format "ip1, ip2, ip3, ..." then click `Add` the scan should still work however I'd recommend just adding them one by one*<br />
+In these scenarios you'll want to go to the text box under the `IP(s)` list and click the `Add` button<br />*In theory if you paste all the IPs in the format "ip1, ip2, ip3, ..." then click `Add` the scan should still work however I'd recommend just adding them one by one*<br />
 2. The `Copy` button under all these lists allow for easy copying and pasting of the entire list<br />Note: copying is in format entry1, entry2, entry3, ...

 ### Scan type configurations